How to create a cross-border eCommerce strategy and solution

 Expanding into global markets can be a powerful growth driver — but only if your technology is ready to support the complexity that comes with it.
 From localization to compliance, payment integration to inventory orchestration, succeeding in cross-border eCommerce requires flexibility and control.

 This is where commercetools shines.
-With its composable commerce architecture and support for unified commerce, you can build a global commerce strategy that adapts to local needs without duplicating systems or creating silos.
+With its modular architecture and support for unified commerce, you can build a global selling strategy that adapts to local needs without duplicating systems or creating silos.
 Maintain one central platform, tailor experiences per market and scale with agility as you grow.

 Here are five high-level steps to begin your journey:

-Define your target markets and identify local requirements, from language and currency to fulfillment and compliance.
+1. Define your target markets and identify local requirements, including language and currency, as well as fulfillment and compliance.

-Use composable building blocks from commercetools to design localized experiences for each region, such as country-specific checkout flows and local payment providers via the Payment Hub.
+3. Use building blocks from commercetools to design localized experiences for each region, such as country-specific checkout flows and local payment providers via commercetools Checkout.

 With commercetools, you’re not just launching into new markets; you’re building a future-proof, scalable cross-border eCommerce ecosystem.
 Now is the time to unlock your global potential.